Jammed lockers. Forgotten gym shorts. Lost lunch money.

 Welcome to the first day of school!

-Many of La Porte County’s children will soon be returning to school, hesitantly bidding adieu to the dog days of summer.
+Many of La Porte County’s children will soon be returning to school, kissing goodbye the dog days of summer.

 Goodbye sleeping until noon.
 Goodbye staying up until midnight.